thuanz123/raycond/README.md

 Abstract: *Multi-view image generation attracts particular attention these days due to its promising 3D-related applications, e.g., image viewpoint editing.
 Most existing methods follow a paradigm where a 3D representation is first synthesized, and then rendered into 2D images to ensure photo-consistency across viewpoints.
 However, such explicit bias for photo-consistency sacrifices photo-realism, causing geometry artifacts and loss of fine-scale details when these methods are applied to edit real images.
 To address this issue, we propose ray conditioning, a geometry-free alternative that relaxes the photo-consistency constraint.
 Our method generates multi-view images by conditioning a 2D GAN on a light field prior.
 With explicit viewpoint control, state-of-the-art photo-realism and identity consistency, our method is particularly suited for the viewpoint editing task.*

+## Disclaimer
+I'm not related to the authors in any ways.

 ## Requirements

 * Linux and Windows are supported, but we recommend Linux for performance and compatibility reasons.